samanthaandrews/samanthaandrews/README.md

-### Samantha Andrews (pronouns: she/her) 👋
+### Sam Andrews (pronouns: she/her) 👋

-I'm Samantha, a frontend React/Typescript engineer and product designer.
+I'm Sam, a frontend React/Typescript engineer and product designer.
 I enjoy building ambitious, purposeful products for the public good.

 As an undergrad, I double majored in Communication and Spanish.
 I supplemented my studies with art and design classes through my university honors department.
 During my senior year, I made the decision to pursue design as a career and started building a portfolio through freelance work and online human-centered design courses.
 In 2018, I completed the Fullstack Software Development Bootcamp at Central New Mexico Community College where I fell in love with formal logic and problem solving through coding.

 My multidisciplinary education provides a strong foundation for my role as a designer and front-end developer, where I bridge the gap between user requirements and polished, user-friendly web applications.
-I can navigate a monorepo, am a little obsessive about writing integration tests, and enjoy building user interface components and libraries that scale to business needs.
+Aside from building accessible user interface components and libraries that scale to business needs, I also enjoy writing integration tests, improving the deployment process, and making the developer experience more enjoyable.

 What drives me is a desire to consistently deliver value and delight to users.
 Code is my craft.
 I do my best to come to work each day with a collaborative attitude, a willingness to learn, and a desire to be 1% better than the day before.